-Her paintings deftly intertwine figurative elements with surreal abstraction and graphic surface detail.
-Multiple disembodied hands pull at louvered blinds amid a setting sun, both of which are abstracted with geometric surface detail so as to meld into one another – architecture and atmosphere becoming one.
-The alchemy of these combinations destabilizes the spatial logic of Pausova’s paintings and complicates the relationship between seeing and knowing.
+Her paintings deftly intertwine these figurative elements with surreal abstraction and graphic surface detail.
+The many disembodied hands in Partly Cloudy pull on slatted shades to block the light from a fast moving sun.
+Several hands have dropped to the bottom of the frame, grasping at nothing.
+Pausova’s use of repetition warps our sense of time – is this the same hand, grabbing incessantly at different moments?
+The shades and sun are both abstracted with geometric surface detail so as to meld into one another; architecture and atmosphere becoming one.
+The alchemy of these combinations destabilizes the spatial and temporal logic of Pausova’s paintings and complicates the relationship between seeing and knowing.

 Pausova’s paintings are the result of a process of slow observation, experimentation, and problem-solving.
 In her newest work, oil- and turpentine-soaked fabric is pressed onto the canvas to create a residual surface texture – a strategy akin to surreal decalcomania, a transfer technique employed by early 20th century surrealist artists such as Max Ernst as a means of introducing an element of chance to a composition.
 The idiosyncrasies of the resulting surface detail inform the compositional structure of the painting and the selection and choreography of Pausova’s figurative elements – each additive layer serves as a response to the last and informs the next.